EdisSinan/SmartKitchenBlynk/README.md

 4. If air quality exceeds 150 PPM, the buzzer and exhaust fan activate.
 5. The user can control the fridge remotely via the Blynk app.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Acknowledgments

 - Thanks to the Blynk team for the IoT platform.
 - Thanks to Adafruit for the MLX90614 library.
 - Thanks to the developers of the MQ135 library.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

----

-## Contact

-For any questions or support, please contact [Your Name] at [your.email@example.com].

----

-This README provides a comprehensive overview of the project, including setup instructions, usage, and a description of the code.
-Feel free to customize it further to suit your needs!